Who can challenge a Will?

 A Will can be challenged by anyone with an interest or relationship with the Will-maker (known as the ‘testator’).

-If the testator tells loved ones what each is to receive in their Will they know what to expect which helps to prevent challenges.
+If the testator tells loved ones what each is to receive in their Will they know what to expect, which helps to prevent challenges.

 Courts rarely interfere with the testator’s wishes if the language in a Will is clear and precise.
 Gifts in a Will being well-defined, expressing clear reasons for giving gifts, and having evidence showing that the Will was not tampered with reduces the chances of a successful challenge.

-What is meant by Contesting or Challenging a Will?
+What is meant by challenging a Will?

-- the Will is a forgery.
+- is a forgery.

 - were acting under undue influence; or